Exchange Building (Memphis)

-The Exchange Building is a 19-story skyscraper, which was formerly known as the Cotton Exchange Building and the Merchants Exchange Building, and is the twelfth-tallest building in Memphis, Tennessee.
+The Exchange Building is a 19-story skyscraper, which was formerly known as the Cotton Exchange and the Merchants Exchange', and is the twelfth-tallest building in Memphis, Tennessee.
 It should not be confused with the Memphis Cotton Exchange which is located on Front Street and Union Avenue.
 The Exchange Building is located at the corner of Second Street and Madison Avenue in downtown Memphis, Tennessee.
 It is 264.0 ft tall and has 217244 sqft of living space.
 The building is made of steel and concrete, and employs many decorative elements including Tennessee marble, granite, and detailed plaster work.

 Location

 The building, which has an alternate address of 130 Madison Avenue, sits on 0.25 acres at the northwest corner of Madison Avenue and Second Street, just south of Court Square, Memphis.

 History

 Postcard of the Exchange Building in 1911.
 The decorative top of the building was actually red brick rather than white.

 The building was built in 1910 by the Memphis Cotton and Merchants Exchange.
 Locally, it became known as the "Exchange Building."
 The building was designed by Memphis architect Neander Montgomery Woods Jr. in the Beaux Arts style.

 The Exchange Building was added to the National Register of Historic Places in 1979.
 The building is listed as the Memphis Merchants Exchange in the National Register of Historic Places listings in Shelby County, Tennessee.